Supporting a friend with dissociative identity disorder starts with learning more about the condition.

 As a friend of someone with dissociative identity disorder, you have the potential to help them seek care that could dramatically improve their life.
 If you know your friend lives with this condition but hasn’t sought professional help, these tips can help you productively discuss seeking treatment:

 - Choose a time when you’re both free and relaxed.
 A low-stress environment sets the stage for a better, more productive discussion.

 - Accompany them to their first appointment.
-Knowing that you’re there for them may make your friend more likely to seek help.
+Knowing you’re there for them may make your friend more likely to seek help.

-NAMI.
+National Alliance on Mental Illness.
 “Dissociative Disorders.”
 Accessed January 18, 2019.